colak/txp-media-shortcode/README.md

 ## Not what you are looking for?

-If you are not using textpattern or if you are looking for a general *embed from anywhere* script, I would recommend @oscarotero's [Embed](https://github.com/oscarotero/Embed) php script.
+If you are not using textpattern or if you are looking for a general php which can *embed from anywhere*, I would recommend @oscarotero's [Embed](https://github.com/oscarotero/Embed).

 ## Notes